jasvob/twd-for-drought/README.md

 ## Acknowledgements
 This work has been conducted with the support of fundings from:
-* Swiss Data Science Center (Grant/Award: C21-15L)
+* Swiss Data Science Center
-* WSL Institute for Snow and Avalanche Research SLF
+* Swiss Federal Institute for Forest, Snow and Landscape Research WSL

 ## License
 Code in this repository is available for research under the CC BY-NC license: